hsuvarna/TrafficSigns/writeup_template.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The first image might be difficult to classify because ...
+The slippery road image ![alt text][image7] might be difficult to classify because it has a tree kind of shape which is similar to another road sign of trees.

+The bumpy sign image ![alt text][image4] is also hard as it has a red traiangle and two curves inside it similar to some other traffic signs like roadworks.

+The curve left and double curve left also are similar images with slight shapes.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).